Should I Invest in Bitcoin? Is It Safe?

 Trading successfully requires knowledge and practice.
 The trading market is occupied by very large players who are just waiting for newbies to come in and throw their money away by trading aimlessly.

 From my perspective, it’s much more cost effective to buy Bitcoins with this money instead of using it to buy mining equipment.
+If you want to learn more about mining watch this video:

 - They are complete scams that will run away with your money and will never actually use it to mine Bitcoin.